 Socialize at the dog park

 Take your dog to the local dog park.
 Dogs are social animals and enjoy running with other dogs more so than on their own in the back yard.
 Plus, all the smells of other dogs that were before them add a heightened element of mental stimulation as they sniff around the dog park.
+What's nice is you might walk a mile, but because your dog is chasing other dogs and running so much, they are getting in many more steps so they'll get twice the exercise and be twice as tired when you get home!

 new toys in the yard